 Are you fed up because your Apple Music app on your Mac or iOS device is only playing previews instead of the full version of songs?
 This problem has affected a lot of users and has been a hot topic in the Apple community forums.

-Below, we’ll show you why Apple Music is only playing previews of songs on your iPhone or Mac and will guide you through quick and easy fixes to ensure you listen to the full tracks onwards.
+Below, we’ll show you why this problem emerges on your iPhone or Mac and will guide you through quick and easy fixes to ensure you listen to the full tracks.

 Why Is My Apple Music Not Playing the Full Song?